 Selling, managing and co-creating cutting-edge projects for her artists including sponsorship, events and recording projects, Libby was until July 2012 Senior Artist and Events Manager at Hazard Chase Ltd. After training as a violinist and soprano, Libby graduated with a BA (Hons) in English Literature and Music before working with The King’s Consort and Robert King from 1999.
 She joined Hazard Chase as an Artist Manager in 2002 managing a diverse range of artists including The Tallis Scholars, Robert Hollingworth and I Fagiolini, the Escher String Quartet, Endellion String Quartet, pianist Noriko Ogawa and the vocal series Choral at Cadogan.
 Libby is a founding partner in Percius with Nigel Brown OBE and John Willan FRAM, she is a trustee and director of Cambridge Early Music.

 John Willan FCA - Partner

 A fellow of the Institute of Chartered Accountants, John began his music career as a producer at EMI working with high profile artists such as Tennstedt, Muti, Rattle (producing his first record), Eschenbach, Munrow, Ozawa, Sawallisch, Jochum, Gavrilov and Kremer before being appointed Managing Director of the LPO where amongst other achievements he secured the first ever orchestral residency at the Royal Festival Hall.
 John then joined BBC Worldwide to build a music business, BBC Music, which by the time he left was turning over £6.5 million.
-Chairman of Hazard Chase for 11 years until August 2011 and of IAMA for seven years until December 2012, John is a governor of the Royal Academy of Music where he serves as chair of the Audit Committee, is a Professor at the Lord Ashcroft International Business School, a tutor at BPP and consults on various other projects.
+Chairman of Hazard Chase for 11 years until August 2011 and of IAMA for seven years until December 2012, John is a Governor and a Fellow of the Royal Academy of Music where he serves as chair of the Audit Committee, is a Professor at the Lord Ashcroft International Business School, a tutor at BPP and consults on various other projects.